Mimi Leder: Film career

-Leder began her career as a script supervisor on a string of films, including Spawn of the Slithis (1978), Dummy (1979), The Boy Who Drank Too Much (1980), and A Long Way Home (1980), and then moved to the TV series Hill Street Blues (1981).
+Leder began her career as a second unit director on her father's 1976 film A*P*E, then as a script supervisor on a string of films, including Spawn of the Slithis (1978), Dummy (1979), The Boy Who Drank Too Much (1980), and A Long Way Home (1980) and then moved to the TV series Hill Street Blues (1981).
 After making the short film Short Order Dreams, written and funded by her father Paul, she screened it for Steven Bochco, creator of Hill Street Blues, and his friend Gregory Hoblit who hired her to direct an episode of L.A.
 Law.

 In 1988, Leder directed episodes of Crime Story, The Bronx Zoo, Midnight Caller, then directed several episodes of China Beach (1988–91) for which she was nominated for four Emmys.
 She made the made-for-TV films Woman with a Past (1992), House of Secrets (1993), and Baby Brokers (1994), then became one of the core directors for ER (1994–2009).
 The show earned her Emmy Awards for Outstanding Drama Series in 1995 and 1996.
 She returned to direct an episode of the series during its final season in 2009.
 She soon received a job offer from Steven Spielberg to direct the film The Peacemaker (1997).

 Continuing to work for DreamWorks, she directed Deep Impact (1998) and Pay It Forward (2000) while simultaneously creating Sentimental Journey (1999), a personal love story about her parents.
-When asked for a reaction about her film Deep Impact (1998) vs. a rival movie release at the same time Armageddon (1998), she responded: “Michael Bay did come to my premiere, which really shocked me.
-And I can tell you that after — after [seeing] my film — he went and reshot the end of his.”
+When asked for a reaction about her film Deep Impact (1998) vs. a rival movie release at the same time Armageddon (1998), she responded: "Michael Bay did come to my premiere, which really shocked me.
+And I can tell you that after—after [seeing] my film—he went and reshot the end of his."
 After making Pay It Forward Leder went through a period where she wasn't hired to direct any feature films.
-“Most women who don’t have commercial success are not asked back to the party.
-It did not hurt me in television, but it did in features.”
+"Most women who don't have commercial success are not asked back to the party.
+It did not hurt me in television, but it did in features."
 Leder felt as though she had been put into a "movie jail" by Hollywood for the lack of success of Pay It Forward.

 Leder's dry spell of feature films after the release of Pay It Forward drove her to other pursuits in television and film.
 She shot nine pilots and produced six series, including The Beast (2001), John Doe (2002), Johnny Zero (2005), and Vanished (2006).
 Leder also made many made-for-TV movies such as Thick as Thieves (2009), U.S. Attorney (2009), and Heavenly (2011).
 In 2015, Leder was brought by HBO to direct a first-season episode of The Leftovers and later hired as a co-showrunner.

 Leder's feature film On the Basis of Sex, the story of Ruth Bader Ginsburg's path to become a U.S. Supreme Court Justice, was released in December 2018.
 It was Leder's first theatrical feature in 18 years.